A software interface that provides instant control of Eos parameters

 {3} - Parameter wheels.

-The EncoDis page is accessed by pressing the Page1 and Page2 buttons simultaneously in FCB view.
+The EncoDis page is accessed by pressing the Page 1 and Page 2 buttons {1} simultaneously in FCB mode.

 The fixtures you select in Eos automatically map to the four encoders according to the selected category and the page in that category.